-Any bleeding, swelling or post-operative discomfort usually diminishes within the first 24-48 hours after surgery.
+Any bleeding, swelling, or post-operative discomfort usually diminishes within the first 24-48 hours after surgery.
 In some cases, antibiotics may be prescribed to help fight off any infections.
 Patients should avoid certain foods and liquids for 24-48 hours after the tooth extraction.
 Most tooth extraction patients fully recover within a week or two after the procedure.

-We recommend that restorative procedures such as bridges or implants be planned for after removal of a tooth, as missing teeth can cause shifting and difficulty chewing.
+We recommend that restorative procedures such as bridges or implants be planned for after the removal of a tooth, as missing teeth can cause shifting and difficulty chewing.